-The aircraft carrier “HMCS Bonaventure” from 1957 to 1970 and was the third and the last aircraft carrier to serve Canada.
-It was Initially laid down for England as “HMS Powerful “as part of the second batch of the Colossus class ships ordered during the Second World War.
+The aircraft carrier “HMCS Bonaventure” from 1957 to 1970 was the third and the last aircraft carrier to serve Canada.
+It was initially laid down for England as “HMS Powerful “as part of the second batch of the Colossus class ships ordered during the Second World War.
 Construction on the vessel was suspended in May 1946 following the end of the Second World War, and the hull was laid up incomplete at a Belfast Northern Ireland shipyard.

 On 23 April, the Canadian government authorized the expenditure of $21 million to acquire England’s aircraft Carrier called the “Powerful”. “but remember it’s still just only a shell.”

 During that time Canada’s Royal Canadian Navy was in the market for an aircraft carrier of our own and had the “Powerful” offered to them by the British.
 They had also been offered a Hermes-class aircraft carrier by the United Kingdom but found it too costly.
 Two Essex-class aircraft carriers on loan from the United States Navy were also were considered too costly.

 The choice was made due to the cost of the Powerful (Bonaventure) as well as “financial support for our Commonwealth partner, United Kingdom”.

-Agreement on the purchase of Powerful (Majestic class carrier) was reached on 29 November 1952s but was back-dated to 12 July.
+Agreement on the purchase of Powerful (Majestic class carrier) was reached on 29 November 1952s but was backdated to 12 July.
 Work on the shell of the “Powerful” ( Bonaventure) resumed.
-This time to modernized the design such as the angled flight deck and steam catapults.
+This time to modernize the design such as the angled flight deck and steam catapults.
 The design changes cost a further $10 million.
 Other changes were also incorporated such as American radar and armament.
 Construction was finally completed on 17 January 1957, (5 years later) and the vessel was finally commissioned into the Royal Canadian Navy at Belfast and renamed the Bonaventure

-NOTE … Bonaventure was named after the Bonaventure Island, a bird sanctuary in the Gulf of St. Lawrence
+NOTE … Bonaventure was named after Bonaventure Island, a bird sanctuary in the Gulf of St. Lawrence

-On March 1957, the aircraft carrier began sea trials in the English Channel.
-After completion of the seaworthiness, the Bonaventure sailed to her home port Halifax, Nova Scotia, June 26 1957.
+In March 1957, the aircraft carrier began sea trials in the English Channel.
+After completion of the seaworthiness, the Bonaventure sailed to her home port Halifax, Nova Scotia, on June 26, 1957.

 1964 Mid-life refit and ultimate fate.